dylan-lang/opendylan/documentation/library-reference/source/common-dylan/index.rst

 ``common-extensions`` and ``dylan`` modules.
 This is a convenience module that is very widely used.

 ..
-TODO(cgay): streams-protocol, locators-protocol, simple-profiling, byte-vector.
+TODO(cgay): streams-protocol, locators-protocol, byte-vector.

 It also re-exports these modules which are defined in :doc:`the dylan library <../dylan/index>`: